nicknomo/TextMagic-python-PRTG-integration/README.md

 ## 1) Download the Proper files

-#### Please download both textmagic.bat and textmagic.py (if you choose to use textmagic_SUPER_HA.py, please rename it textmagic.py).
+#### Please download both textmagiclauncher.bat and textmagic.py (if you choose to use textmagic_SUPER_HA.py, please rename it textmagic.py).
 Place the textmagic.bat file in C:\Program files (x86)\PRTG Network Monitor\Notifications\EXE\ (for the 32 bit version, its C:\Program files\PRTG Network Monitor\Notifications\EXE\ ) .
 The textmagic.py file can go anywhere, but for security purposes it should not go where non-Administrator Users have write access.

-## 2) Edit textmagic.bat
+## 2) Edit textmagiclauncher.bat

-#### The textmagic.bat file will need to be changed so that the correct python.exe and textmagic.py locations are specified.
+#### The textmagiclauncher.bat file will need to be changed so that the correct python.exe and textmagic.py locations are specified.
 The default is:

 ```
 "C:\Program Files\Python\python-3.4.4.amd64\python.exe" "C:\Program Files\Python\python-3.4.4.amd64\textmagic.py" %*